Board of Directors and Staff

 Scott Reed, Board President, has worked on land tenure issues in Western Massachusetts for more than thirty five years as a member and director of the Valley Community Land Trust and one of the founders of the Greenfield Area Community Land Trust (now the Pioneer Cooperative of Franklin County).
 He is a software engineer, green jobs trainer, and retired organic CSA farmer.

-Dan Rosenberg is a social entrepreneur and food system activist based in western Massachusetts.
+Dan Rosenberg, Treasurer is a social entrepreneur and food system activist based in western Massachusetts.
 He is founder and general manager of Real Pickles, an organic food manufacturing company producing naturally fermented pickles from Northeast-grown ingredients.
 In 2013, Dan oversaw the conversion of Real Pickles to a worker-owned cooperative using an innovative community financing model.
 Dan is also active with Slow Money, serving as a steering committee member for the Pioneer Valley chapter.